-It is presently anticipated that the fiscal 2016 Annual Meeting of Shareholders will be held on February 23, 2017.
-Any shareholder proposals intended to be considered for inclusion in the proxy statement and form of proxy card for presentation at the fiscal 2016 Annual Meeting of Shareholders must be received by the Company no later than January 19, 2017.
+It is presently anticipated that the fiscal 2018 Annual Meeting of Shareholders will be held on February 28, 2019.
+Any shareholder proposals intended to be considered for inclusion in the proxy statement and form of proxy card for presentation at the fiscal 2018 Annual Meeting of Shareholders must be received by the Company no later than the one-year anniversary of the date that this proxy statement is mailed.
 In addition, all proposals must comply with the provisions of Rule 14a-8 adopted under Section 14(a) of the Exchange Act, which lists the requirements for inclusion of shareholder proposals in company-sponsored proxy materials.
-Any proposals must be submitted in writing to the following address: David Nguyen, Treasurer, Santa Financial Corporation, 10940 Wilshire Blvd., Suite 2150, Los Angeles, CA 90024.
+Any proposals must be submitted in writing to the following address: Danfeng Xu, Treasurer, Santa Fe Financial Corporation, 1100 Glendon Avenue, Suite PH1, Los Angeles, CA 90024.
 It is suggested that the proposal be submitted by certified mail - return receipt requested.